What is Magnesium?

 That is where we see variance s in absorption rates and benefits.

-What we mean by this is… Magnesium Citrate is essentially the compound magnesium bound to a citric acid molecule & this is one of the more common types of magnesium’s you will see amongst products you find on the shelf.
+For example, Magnesium Citrate is essentially magnesium bound to a citric acid molecule & this is one of the more common types of magnesium’s you will see amongst products you find on the shelf.
 It is not the most bioavailable type of magnesium to use if you were looking to elevate your total magnesium levels, however where it does benefit is it can provide a natural laxative effect.
 Then you have magnesium oxide, which is magnesium bound to a salt, this is probably the poorest absorbed type of magnesium out of all the different types.

 The types of Magnesium we like a Nutrition Capital are predominantly amino acid bonded, either Magnesium Glycinate, Magnesium Threonate, Magnesium Taurate and in some cases, Magnesium Citrate.